17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 11. Aircraft Pilot

 Join the ranks of air pilots in Canada who enjoy some of the highest-paying, in-demand jobs in the country.
-As of 2014, the median age of pilots was 44 years old.
-Since many workers retire by the age of 60, it's expected that a number of jobs will soon become available.
-From 2015 to 2024, up to 3,800 positions may not get filled due to a lack of skilled workers.2 (That estimate includes pilots as well as air traffic, marine, and railway controllers.)
+As of 2016, the median age of pilots was almost 45 years old.
+Since many workers retire by the age of 61, it's expected that a number of jobs will soon become available.
+From 2017 to 2026, up to 4,500 positions may not get filled due to a lack of skilled workers.2 (That estimate includes pilots as well as air traffic, marine, and railway controllers.)

 There are many opportunities to work as a pilot in Canada.
 Many pilots work for small, medium, and large commercial airlines flying domestically and internationally.
 Others choose to work as helicopter pilots.
 And some work as bush pilots, transporting people and delivering goods to Canada's most remote locations.
 So, aside from private and commercial airlines, there are also opportunities available in the adventure travel, mining, logging, firefighting, and medical sectors.